 I complained to the teachers, the vice principal, the principal, the school board, and my parents.
 In every case it was, ‘We can’t do anything about it,” which I interpreted as, “We don’t really give a shit.”
 In fact, my parents chose to believe I was making this up.
 In retrospect, I understand.
-If they let themselves think it was real, they’d be heartbroken or worse, knowing what was happening to their child, and not being able to do anything about it.
+If they let themselves believe it was real, they’d be heartbroken or worse, knowing what was happening to their child, and not being able to do anything about it.

 I was given a city bus pass.
 I’d ride right past the local school I should have gone to, head north to downtown, wait at a transfer station for a second bus, then take that southeast to my school.
 It took ninety minutes each way.

 Twice I was accosted on the buses.
 In one case, I had a broken glass bottle held against my chest.
 In another case, a knife against my stomach.
 I wasn’t actually cut in either case, but it was super-scary.

 Then there were all the assaults at school.
 My wife says I have traces of PTSD (Post Traumatic Stress Disorder) to this day.
 One kid I know from that school was hit so hard – knocked against the corner of a table – that he required brain surgery, lost the sight in one eye, and had a very weak grip with one hand.